 This is expected behavior, and both SEP and the Windows Defender Firewall are working as intended.
 For Windows 7 and later, installing SEP with Network Threat Protection and enabling the SEP Firewall by policy takes control of three of the four categories within the Windows Defender Firewall.
 The categories managed by SEP are the following:

-You can confirm the categories of the Windows Firewall that the SEP is registered by running the following command: netsh advfirewall show global
+The following command can be run to confirm the categories of the Windows Firewall that SEP is registered to:

 Microsoft recommends that you do not disable the Windows Firewall service when using a third-party host firewall.
 When the Windows Firewall is enabled, DirectAccess clients can use the built-in IPsec functionality and Windows Firewall connection security rules to protect DirectAccess connections and traffic.